netwatwezoeken/semantic-kernel/src/README.md

 ### 02 Chat History
 Extends the basic chat with history to have a conversation

+### 02b Images
+Demonstrates the ability to upload binary data to the LLM

 ### 03 Templating
 Shows how templates ([Prompty.ai](https://prompty.ai/)) can be used.

+### 03b PromptFilter
+Filtering of user input

 ### 04 Functions
 Demonstrates how to use tools.
 A way to have the LLM call your code.

+### 04b FunctionFilter
+Securing fuction calls

 ### 05 MCP
 Demonstrates how to use MCP.
 A way to have the LLM call your other software through MCP.